chtefi/find-non-translated-keys-resx/README.md

 ## How does it work
-It looks for every `.resx` in the folder you give, and all the lang variations you want (in the example above : `.fr.resx`, `.pt.resx`, `.de.resx`, `.es.resx`), then check if all the keys in the base `.resx` (which is the master language resource file) exists in the other language (if the file exists).
+It looks for every `.resx` in the folder you give, and all the lang variations you want (in the example above : `.fr.resx`, `.pt.resx`, `.de.resx`, `.es.resx`), then check if all the keys in the base `.resx` (which is the neutral language resource file) exists in the other language (if the file exists).

 ## Structure expected